How Rush Created Their Brazen, Long-Form Breakthrough on ‘2112’

 The epic title track of Rush's 2112 was 20:33 in length and occupied the entire first side of the album.
 Because of that, the triple-platinum project – released on April 1, 1976 – is often mistakenly identified as a concept album.
-While there was indeed a concept attached to the title track, the entire second side of songs are unrelated to the storyline laid out by ‘2112,’ technically striking it from true “concept album” status, but spirited music fans will continue to argue otherwise.
+While there was indeed a long-form subject attached to the title track, the entire second side of songs are unrelated to the storyline laid out by 2112, technically striking it from true “concept album” status – though spirited music fans will continue to argue otherwise.

 At the time 2112 was released, the members of Rush were at a crossroads.
 Their previous album, 1975's Caress of Steel, had contained two lengthy concept-based pieces ("The Fountain of Lamneth" and "The Necromancer") which gave a hint that the band might be planning to stretch out on their next release.
 But the record tanked and left the future Canadian musical superheroes feeling like they were under a lot of pressure to deliver with the follow-up.
 Specifically, the record company was urging Rush that another conceptual release wouldn’t be in their best interests.

-‘2112’ was a seven part creation devised by Geddy Lee and Lifeson, with Neil Peart writing the words that would provide the story.
-In Peart’s tale, a man faces off against the ‘Priests of the Temples of Syrinx’ who are in charge of content regulation for all beings.
+2112 was a seven-part creation devised by Geddy Lee and Lifeson, with Neil Peart writing the words that would provide the story.
+In Peart’s tale, a man faces off against the "Priests of the Temples of Syrinx" who are in charge of content regulation for all beings.
 He discovers a guitar but upon sharing his findings with the Priests, it is destroyed.

 Going into hiding, he imagines a life minus the controlling aspects of the Priests.
 Eventually, our hero can’t escape the darkness and commits suicide.
 Simultaneously, a new battle begins to erupt, culminating in the spoken voiceover “Attention all planets of the Solar Federation: We have assumed control.”
 (It’s not exactly a storybook happy ending for our man.)

 The main character is depicted on the back of the album cover.
-It's the first appearance of the famous ‘Starman’ logo that became a much-loved symbol who would go on to appear on six additional Rush album covers.
+It's the first appearance of the famous Starman logo that became a much-loved symbol who would go on to appear on six additional Rush album covers.